 The Chinese national must provide evidence of recent expenses, nevertheless, if the transaction exceeds the given cap.

-Via Western Union
+Sending Money out of China Via Western Union

 You could also send money out of China by Western Union.
 One can see why this is an attractive option, because Western Union have branches even in small Chinese cities.